daneroo/im-ted1k/go/README.md

 # Go port for im-ted1k

-Just read the serial port for now.
+- Loop every second
+- Take a measurement from serial port
+- Store to the database

 For discussion of serial port access, see [this article](http://reprage.com/post/using-golang-to-connect-raspberrypi-and-arduino/).
 And try to use: